Pets Need Clean Drinking Water, Too – Here’s Why

 A whole house purification system is a great way to remove impurities from your drinking water and provide healthy drinking water for your pets.
 However, before you go ahead and make the purchase, you first need to check whether or not you actually need it.
 To achieve this, you can purchase a DIY home water test kit to check for possible contaminants in your water supply, or you can send a water sample from your tap to a local lab to get it tested.
 Alternatively, you can check your water quality report to see if any instances of water contamination have been reported by your local water providers.

-If the test or report indicates that your water is contaminated, buying a quality water filter is crucial.
+If the test or report indicates that your water is contaminated, buying a quality whole house water filter system is crucial.
 Springwell Water offers some of the best water purification systems at the most competitive prices.
-These systems can remove up to 99 percent of contaminants in water, such as chlorine, chloramine, Haloacetic acids, fluoride, uranium, lead, bacteria, pesticides, and other hard-to-remove toxins and pathogens.
+Some of these systems when combined can remove up to 99 percent of contaminants in water, such as chlorine, chloramine, haloacetic acids, fluoride, uranium, lead, bacteria, pesticides, and other hard-to-remove toxins and pathogens.
 Yes, you heard right.
+Combine some of our systems like our CF1, reverse osmosis system, uv water purification system and more to get the cleanest water from every tap in your home.
 Our systems are easy to install and require little to no maintenance.
-Best of all, they are fully certified by the NSF.

 If you need help choosing a specific system or you just want to learn more about the different systems and technologies we offer, please check out our website at www.springwellwater.com or contact us directly.